matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 **Notes on Rxjs**

-- Separate library from Angular
+- Separate library from Angular.
-- Used extensively by Angular for managing data
+- Used extensively by Angular for managing data.
-- We use this instead of promises or async/await for handling async stuff
+- We use this instead of promises or async/await for handling async stuff.
 - Not strictly required!
 We can use promises and async/await!
-- RxJs makes building some kinds of features really easy compared to writing normal code
+- RxJs makes building some kinds of features really easy compared to writing normal code.
-- Hard, probably the hardest thing in the world of JS
+- Hard, probably the hardest thing in the world of JS.

 ![Event Diagram](images/rxjs-diagram-event.png "Event Diagram")